Winnyk15/Password-Locker/README.md

 # Author
 Winnie Kahendah
 ## Project Description
+The goal of this project is to help us exercise and create an amazing application that will help us manage our passwords and even generate new passwords for us.
 ## Deployment

 To run the program, link all classes to the run file and use the following code at the beginning of your main code: